David-Bugaboo/Twentyheim/Treasures.md

 BOOK OF CHARITY
 Before any game, a wizard with at least one Thaumaturge spell may read
 from the Book of Charity.
 The wizard gains \+5 experience points after the
-game if he donates 20gc to a charitable cause.
+game if he donates 20 coroas to a charitable cause.
 A wizard may not keep a
 Book of Murders and a Book of Charity in his vault at the same time.
 BOOK OF MURDERS
 Before any game, a wizard with at least one Necromancer spell may read